Regulatory actions for Jan. 13, 2026

 Jan.
 13, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alivecor, Innovative Health, Teoxane, Vy Spine.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Atara, Camurus, Encoded, Eureka, Fabentech, Novita, Sanofi, Sebela, Summit.

 Briefs